aaronchong888/AWS-No-Code-Analytics-and-Machine-Learning-Workshop/cleanup/README.md

----
-title : "Resources clean-up"
-weight : 50
----
+# Resources Clean-up

-::alert[In order to avoid future charges, especially if running in your own account, please follow the steps below to clean resources created during the workshop.]{type=warning}
+> In order to avoid future charges, especially if running in your own account, please follow the steps below to clean resources created during the workshop.

 ## AWS Glue DataBrew - cleanup